Interacting Dark Sectors in Anisotropic Universe: Observational Constraints and $H_{0}$ Tension: Introduction

 \section{Introduction}

-Type Ia supernovae (SNIa) and cosmic microwave background (CMB) observations have now confirmed that we live in an accelerated expanding universe \cite{Perlmutter/1998,Riess/2004,Caldwell/1998,Huang/2006,Tegmark/2004}.
-However, we know that the universe expansion rate has already been changed from decelerating to accelerating phase at a certain redshift called \textgravedbl transition redshift\textacutedbl.
+Type Ia supernovae (SNIa) and cosmic microwave background (CMB) observations have now confirmed that we live in an accelerating expanding universe \cite{Perlmutter/1998,Riess/2004,Caldwell/1998,Huang/2006,Tegmark/2004}.
+However, it is known that the universe expansion has already changed from decelerating to accelerating phase at a certain redshift called \textgravedbl transition redshift\textacutedbl.
 This phase transition is due to an unknown mechanism changing the sign of the universal deceleration parameter $q(z)$.
-Other words, the actual cause of this late time acceleration which acts against the gravitational force, is still unknown.
-To describes the kinematics and fate of current universe, one have to assume either presence of an energy source in the context of General Theory of Relativity (GR) or a modification of GR by introducing some additional terms in Ricci scalar.
-In the context of GR, it is revealed that the present acceleration of the universe is usually driven by some exotic type energy which is generally called as dark energy.
-The recent result obtained from Plank collaboration indicates that about 70 \% of the total energy of the universe is in the form of dark energy \cite{Ade/2014,Ade/2016}.
-The search of possible candidate of dark energy is lead to the inclusion of time dependent positive cosmological constant $\Lambda$ in the Einstein's field equation.
-But $\Lambda$ embedded cosmological models suffer two main problems on theoretical grounds i.e fine tuning and cosmic coincidence problems \cite{Wienberg/1989,Sahni/2000}.
+In other words, the actual cause of this late time acceleration which acts against the gravitational force, is still unknown.
+To describe the kinematics and fate of current universe, one has to assume either presence of an energy source in the context of General Theory of Relativity (GR) or a modification of GR by introducing some additional terms in Ricci scalar.
+In the context of GR, the present acceleration of the universe is commonly attributed to some exotic form of energy designated dark energy.
+The recent result obtained from Plank collaboration indicates that about 70\% of the total energy of the universe is in the form of dark energy \cite{Ade/2014,Ade/2016}.
+A possible candidate for dark energy is that it is vacuum energy of some kind, equivalent to a cosmological constant $\Lambda$.
+But the inferred vacuum energy density is many orders of magnitude smaller than simplistic estimates from quantum field theory, and the approximate equality of matter and vacuum energy densities (in order) today remains an unexplained coincidence \cite{Wienberg/1989,Sahni/2000}.
 Therefore, some dynamical cosmological models like quintessence \cite{Martin/2008}, phantom \cite{Caldwell/2003}, chaplygin gas \cite{Bento/2002} and interacting \cite{Zimdahl/2004,Zhang/2005a,Zhang/2005b,Setare/2011,Amirhashchi/2014} dark energy scenarios have been proposed from time to time.
-Keeping in mind that the dark components of universe play a major role in driving the late time acceleration of the universe, one of the motivation of present work is to study the coupling between dark components of Bianchi I (Henceforth BI) universe.\\
+Keeping in mind that the dark components of universe play a major role in driving the late time acceleration of the universe, the observational evidence for dark components motivates the study of the coupling between dark components of Bianchi I (Henceforth BI) universe.